Civil Lawsuits from Work-Related Injury

-Filing a Civil Suit Against Employer or Coworker
+Filing a Civil Lawsuit Against Employer or Co-worker

-Employees may be allowed to sue their employer or another coworker in civil court if it can be proven that the accident or injury was an intentional act or the result of conduct that was substantially certain to result in death or injury.
+Employees may be allowed to file a lawsuit against their employer or another coworker in if it can be proven that the accident or work-related injury was an intentional act or the result of conduct that was substantially certain to result in death or injury.
 Intentionally or purposefully causing harm to an employee would fall outside of the Workers’ Compensation Act and an employee could then choose to sue the employer or a co-worker in court.

-Sometimes there are situations when a third party is responsible for an on-the-job injury.
+Sometimes there are situations when a third party is responsible for a work-related injury.
 Because the North Carolina Workers’ Compensation does not forbid lawsuits against others who caused your injury or illness, you may be able to file a third party civil lawsuit.
-Third-party actions must be pursued outside of the jurisdiction of the NC Industrial Commission, typically under the jurisdiction and rules of a state or federal court.
+Third-party actions must be pursued outside of the jurisdiction of the North Carolina Industrial Commission, typically under the jurisdiction and rules of a state or federal court.
 However, any recovery in the third-party action, whether by settlement or judgment, is subject to a lien in favor an innocent employer or carrier that paid workers’ compensation benefits as a result of the injury caused by the third party.
-An injured worker may not lawfully receive proceeds from a third-party action without following specific procedures set out in N.C.
-Gen. Stat.
-Sec.
-97-10.2.
+An injured worker may not lawfully receive proceeds from a third-party action without following specific procedures set out in North Carolina General Statute § 97-10.2.
 This is a complex statute designed to ensure that the rights of innocent employers and carriers who paid workers’ compensation benefits as the result of injuries caused by a third-party are considered and addressed.

-An experienced North Carolina workers’ compensation lawyer can review all of your legal options with you and help you obtain the maximum compensation to which you are entitled.
+An experienced Greensboro workers’ compensation lawyer can review all of your legal options with you and help you obtain the maximum compensation to which you are entitled.

 Personal Injury Services